elliekim312/ReactJS_ToDoList_byForm/README.md

 ### `npm start`

-This application is my first React Js practice.
+This application is a my first ReactJs project.

+It contains
+- Create to do list
+- Check a done item
+- Delete a item